tgourley/StartupConnectionApp/Documentation/Deployment.md

     a.
 Opens the webpage in localhost in your default browser.

 To stop the system, execute CTRL+C or CMD+C in the terminal which terminates the server.

+### Database

+1. To run the PostgresSQL server start up the ‘pgAdmin’ application ( If first time startup perform step two as well )
+2. Set a username and password for the local user.

 ## Backend